Discipleship and Ministry Leadership

 CEEF6301 Foundations of Christian Education (3 hours)

-This course is a study of educational philosophies which have influenced Christian education because of their respective responses to the metaphysical, epistemological, and axiological questions.
-The study provides an investigation into the contemporary influence of alternative philosophies on the ministry of Christian education.
+This course is a study of educational philosophies and historical movements which have influenced Christian education because of their respective responses to the metaphysical, epistemological, and axiological questions.
+The study provides an investigation into the historical framework and contemporary influence of philosophies and educational theories on Christian education ministry.

 CEEF6302 Foundations in Educational Psychology (3 hours)